Preparing For Camp

 - June 5 - Lifeguarding Staff arrive

-- June 6 - Horse Riding, Video, Wilderness and Ropes Staff arrive
+- June 6 - Horse, Ropes and Video Staff arrive

-- June 11 - All New Staff in attendance
+- June 10 - All other Staff arrive

 You will be very well-fed in our dining hall this summer, and please note the following: